• Home

 This discussion will explore the benefits of Google Forms and Likert Scale Surveys.
 Additionally, we’ll look at the impact charts have on analyzing survey data.
 Data visualizations take your valuable Likert Scale Survey results to new levels.

-3. How to Create a Likert Scale Survey in Google Forms?
+3. Setting Up a Likert Scale Survey in Google Forms

 Let’s take a look.

-There are many ways to create survey questions.
-For instance, you can choose between closed or open-ended questions.
-Closed questions include things like multiple-choice responses, grids and rating scales.
+There are many ways to create surveys using Google Forms.
+For instance, you can choose between closed or Open-Ended Questionnaires.
+Closed questions include things like multiple-choice responses, grids, and rating scales.

-Likert Scale Survey questions are a type of rating scale.
+Likert Scale Survey using Google Forms is a type of rating scale.
 The design of the Likert Scale strives to remove subjectivity from responses.

 Consider the following survey question: